-It was one of the most cataclysmic events in world history; the unleashing of the first atomic bomb on the Japanese city of Hiroshima 75 years ago.
+He was speaking after one of the most cataclysmic events in world history; the unleashing of the first atomic bomb on the Japanese city of Hiroshima in 1945.

 Even now, when the images of the giant mushroom cloud have become seared on our consciousness and we realise that the threat of global annihilation was very real throughout the Cold War and especially during the Cuban Missile Crisis in October 1962, the impact of these weapons which caused massive loss of life and hastened the end of the Second World War arouse strong debate about their use.